The Art of Mechanical Reproduction

 Technology and Aesthetics from Duchamp to the Digital

-Built as a series of interlocked case studies, The Art of Mechanical Reproduction opens with Paul Klee, then moves through Hans Bellmer, Ellsworth Kelly, Robert Smithson, Gerhard Richter, Chris Marker, and Tacita Dean.
-Along the way, Trodd weaves a rich history of the experimental networks in which these artists worked, and shows for the first time how extensively technological innovations of the moment affected their work.
-Innovative and broad-ranging, The Art of Mechanical Reproduction challenges some of the most respected and entrenched criticism of the past several decades—and allows us to think about these artists anew.
+The Art of Mechanical Reproduction weaves a rich history of the experimental networks in which artists as diverse as Paul Klee, Hans Bellmer, Ellsworth Kelly, Robert Smithson, Gerhard Richter, Chris Marker, and Tacita Dean have worked, and it shows for the first time how extensively technological innovations of the moment have affected their work.
+Original and broad-ranging, The Art of Mechanical Reproduction challenges some of the most respected and entrenched criticism of the past several decades—and allows us to think about these artists anew.

 Oil-transfer * Investing in drawing * Apparatus * Camera-seeing

 The panorama device * Collage * Large Glass/shop window * Ball-Joint, Rotoreliefs, Guitar

 Painting shadows * Automatic drawing * Screening the body * Screen memories

 Working Drawings * Mapping “systems” * Photo-plus-text * The dialectical image

 Don’t look now * The stilled and moving image * Pathos formulae